 The Digital Agenda Toolbox provides support to regional and national authorities to develop a thorough understanding of the digital growth potential stemming from the Digital Agenda for Europe (DAE).
 It highlights the opportunities Information and Communication Technology (CIT entails as a key element in their national or regional research and innovation strategies for smart specialisation (RIS3) and related Operational Programmes (OR5).
-At the same time, this specialisation (RIS3) and related Operational Programmes (OR5) and related Operational Programmes (OR5) for UST investments.
-It thus complements the RIS3 Guide and other related policy documents such as the Guide on Broadband Investment.
-The Toolbox for digital growth by discussing discussing
+At the same time, this specialisation (RIS3) and related Operational Programmes (OR5).
+At the same time, this rolobox provides guidance for the fulfilment of the DAE-related ex-ante conditionalities that will form the basis for using European Regional Development Funds (REG) for ICT investments.
+It thus complements the RIS3 Guide and other related policy documents suit has the Guide on Broadband Investment.
+The Toolbox furthermore provides hands-on assistance for developing a strategic policy framework for digital growth by discussing